Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Quantitative Results

 Defining code completion utility as in Section~\ref{sec:procedure}, we tested this hypothesis using a mixed-effects linear regression model with code completion utility as the dependent variable.
 An omnibus test suggests the effect of highlight condition is not significant ($p = 0.679$) and therefore H7 is \emph{not supported} by our results.

-The average code completion utility, on a 1--7 scale with higher being better, was $4.13$ in the No Highlights condition, $4.27$ in the Generation Probability condition, and $4.31$ in the Edit Model condition.
-The null result may reflect the fact that the completions provided for each of the three coding tasks were the same across conditions.
-Any perceived differences in their utility would have to come from the highlights rather from the completions themselves.
+The average code completion utility, on a 1--7 scale with higher being better, was $4.13$ in the No Highlights condition, $4.27$ in the Generation Probability condition, and $4.31$ in the Edit Model condition, with all three of these scores translating roughly as ``neutral'' on the question of code completion utility.
+The null result reflects that participants judged the utility mainly by the code completion itself (rather than the highlights), which was the same across the three conditions.

 \paragraph{H8: Highlight condition will affect self-reported \textbf{highlight utility}.}

 Defining highlight utility as in Section~\ref{sec:procedure}, we tested H8 with a mixed-effects linear regression model with highlight utility as the dependent variable.
 An omnibus test suggests the effect of highlight condition is significant ($p < 0.001$) and therefore H8 is \emph{supported} by our results.